robwalker-codes/granite-db/README.md

 * B⁺-tree indexes shared by primary and secondary keys with optional uniqueness enforcement.
 * Cost-free planner heuristics that recognise equality and range predicates and choose index scans automatically.
 * Immediate foreign key enforcement with RESTRICT/NO ACTION behaviour for both column-level and table-level declarations.
+* Explicit transactions with Read Committed isolation, shared/exclusive table locks, row-level exclusive locks, and descriptive lock timeouts.
-* Write-ahead logging (REDO) with autocommit execution.
+* Write-ahead logging (REDO) underpinning transaction durability.
-* Command-line client for database lifecycle management, query execution, script running, CSV exports, and plan inspection.
+* Command-line client for database lifecycle management, transaction-aware query execution, script running, CSV exports, and plan inspection.

 ## Current limitations

 * Joins are limited to left-deep chains of INNER and LEFT joins.
 No USING, RIGHT/FULL joins, or join reordering.
-* No multi-statement transactions or concurrent access safety beyond WAL-based crash recovery.
+* Isolation is limited to Read Committed and enforced via locking with timeout-based deadlock avoidance.
 * Single database file – no replication or clustering.
 * Foreign keys currently support only `RESTRICT`/`NO ACTION` referential actions. `CASCADE`, `SET NULL`, `SET DEFAULT`, and deferrable constraints are not yet available.
 * Only literal VALUES clauses are accepted in INSERT statements.